top of page

 • Waste Electronic and Electrical Equipment (WEEE) Directive:

-• Gives guidance on how hazardous materials should be disposed of safely.
-This includes material such as mercury (found in smartphones and newer monitors) and toner cartridges in printers.
+• This provides guidance on how hazardous materials should be disposed of safely.
+This includes materials such as mercury (found in smartphones and newer monitors) and toner cartridges in printers.
 These materials can damage the environment if not disposed of appropriately.

 • Waste Acceptance Criteria (WAC):

-• Before equipment can be sent to a landfill it has to pass this set of rules.
-Hazardous material like the elements found in computer monitors will not pass these criteria and should therefore not be accepted to landfills.
+• Equipment must meet these rules before it can be sent to a landfill.
+Hazardous materials, such as the elements in computer monitors, do not meet these criteria and should not be accepted.

 • Hazardous Waste Directive:

-• Ensure that businesses store hazardous materials and equipment safely and use authorised businesses to dispose of the waste.
+• This ensures businesses safely store hazardous materials and use authorised businesses to dispose of the waste.
 Hazardous materials include mercury and hexavalent chromium.

 • Data Protection Act (DPA):